Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

-We acknowledge NFMC samplers such as Deterministic Langevin Monte Carlo~\citep[DLMC]{grumitt_deterministic_2022}, Transport elliptical slice sampling~\citep[TESS]{cabezas_transport_2023}, and Nested sampling~\citep[NS]{williams_nested_2021}, however we choose to exclude them from our experiments.
+We acknowledge NFMC samplers such as Deterministic Langevin Monte Carlo~\citep[DLMC]{grumitt_deterministic_2022} and Transport elliptical slice sampling~\citep[TESS]{cabezas_transport_2023}.
+However, we choose to exclude them from our experiments.
 We justify this as follows: \begin{itemize} \item MH and HMC are already suitable for a fair comparison of NF architectures and have a simpler, extensively tested kernel-tuning procedure that is less prone to errors. \item Comparing MH/HMC performance to their NFMC analogs lets us determine when NFMC is better than MCMC while observing changes after adding preconditioning and NF jumps without otherwise affecting underlying MCMC dynamics.
 However, no such analog exists for DLMC.
-DLMC also mixes jump proposals with preconditioning, hindering our investigation of which approach is more efficient. \item We omit NS as it relies on an extensive sampling pipeline that requires additional hyperparameter considerations. \item We omit TESS as a gradient-free representative, as the underlying dynamics of elliptical slice sampling are more complex and more challenging to analyze than simple MH dynamics. \end{itemize} We also acknowledge NFMC methods with roots in sequential Monte Carlo~\citep{karamanis_accelerating_2022, wu_stochastic_2020, arbel_annealed_2021, matthews_continual_2022} and importance sampling~\citep{midgley_flow_2023}.
-However, the former methods rely on a more extensive set of hyperparameters (including careful target-dependent temperature scheduling), while the latter is not technically an MCMC method.
+DLMC also mixes jump proposals with preconditioning, hindering our investigation of which approach is more efficient. \item We omit TESS as a gradient-free representative, as the underlying dynamics of elliptical slice sampling are more complex and challenging to analyze than simple MH dynamics. \end{itemize}

+Several approaches utilize NFs for preconditioning and jumps, but do not explicitly form an MCMC method.
+We acknowledge nested sampling with NFs~\citep{williams_nested_2021}, which performs marginal likelihood estimation by combining independent NF sampling with rejection sampling.
+We exclude the method from our experiments, as its primary application is marginal likelihood estimation instead of target sampling.
+Moreover, selecting its user-defined hyperparameters requires domain expertise and additional experimentation time to avoid high variability of results, which is beyond the scope of our analyses.
+We also acknowledge methods with roots in sequential Monte Carlo with NFMC mutation kernels~\citep{karamanis_accelerating_2022, wu_stochastic_2020, arbel_annealed_2021, matthews_continual_2022} and NF-based importance sampling~\citep{midgley_flow_2023}.
+However, these rely on a more extensive set of hyperparameters, including careful target-dependent temperature scheduling, which would make an accurate comparison difficult.